 A community forest is a community-managed forested area that provides benefits to the local community, such as timber harvest management training, educational programs for adults and children, and recreational opportunities.
-With great support from the community, Rensselaer Plateau Alliance has developed two community forests, one in Poestenkill and one in East Nassau.
+With great support from the community, Rensselaer Plateau Alliance has developed three community forests, in Poestenkill, Cropseyville, and East Nassau.

 Economic development opportunities through tourism; Raising awareness of importance of local forest products industry.